Implementation design for “device_global”

 • If pGlobalName identifies an imported SPIR-V variable, the module must be dynamically linked before the variable’s pointer may be queried.

-The OpenCL backend has a proposed extension cl_intel_global_variable_access that defines functions clEnqueueReadGlobalVariableINTEL() and clEnqueueWriteGlobalVariableINTEL() which can be easily used to implement these PI interfaces.
+The OpenCL backend has a proposed extension cl_intel_global_variable_access that defines functions clEnqueueReadGlobalVariableINTEL() and clEnqueueWriteGlobalVariableINTEL() which can be easily used to implement these UR interfaces.
 This DPC++ design depends upon implementation of that OpenCL extension.

 Design choices